Where can I find further information on the rules for importing for commercial purposes from countries outside the EU?

 Not all food products are listed on these sheets.
 Instead you will need to refer to the relevant sheet for the type of product(s) you wish to import.

 You may require an import licence depending on the type of product(s) you wish to import.
+Please note that the FSA does not issue import licences, approvals or certificates.

 Import restrictions apply to a wide range of foods.
 Certain foods may be subject to an increased level of control under EU law.
 The Agency has published a list of products that are either banned or subject to restrictions from a food safety perspective.